 The best form of defence against skin cancers is early detection.
-Peak Appearance’s Dr Danielle Waxman will check and safely remove any moles or skin tags that are causing you concern.
+Following your GP carrying out a mole check for you, Peak Appearance can safely remove any moles or skin tags that are causing you concern.

 The good news is that these days, mole removal is a quick, simple and painless process.

 Our state of the art Surgitron machine will remove moles, skin tags, solar keratosis (scaly spots caused by sun), precancerous lesions or other skin lesions, with little or no scarring.